 - All four of our imaging locations located in New Haven and Fairfield Counties are equipped with 3D mammogram technology.

-Just like a three-dimensional photo is more detailed and lifelike than a 2D image, digital breast tomosynthesis (DBT)—or 3D mammography—gives radiologists with a clearer view of breast tissue.
+Just like a three-dimensional photo is more detailed and lifelike than a 2D image, digital breast tomosynthesis (DBT)—or 3D mammography—gives radiologists a clearer view of breast tissue.
 And that's why this new technology has rapidly become an essential imaging tool that enhances a doctor's ability to detect early breast cancer.
-With breast cancer, earlier detection leads to earlier treatment, less aggressive treatment options and better outcomes.
+With , earlier detection leads to earlier treatment, less aggressive treatment options and .

-Thanks to 3D mammography, radiologists can view breast images in "slices," which essentially allows them to see straight through tissue layers and makes it less likely they’ll miss an early sign of cancer.
-The technology also eliminates the problem where breast cancer is masked by overlapping fibroglandular tissue, which sometimes happens with conventional 2D mammograms.
+Thanks to , radiologists can view breast images in "slices," which essentially allows them to see straight through tissue layers and makes it less likely they’ll miss an early sign of cancer.
+Unlike with 2D mammograms, the 3D technology also makes it easier for radiologists to detect breast cancer that is masked by overlapping fibroglandular tissue.
 Research shows 3D mammography is up to 40 percent better at detecting invasive breast cancers.

-“DBT or 3D mammography is more accurate than conventional 2D mammography,” says radiologist Regina Hooley, MD, a Yale Medicine breast imaging expert.
+“DBT or 3D mammography is more accurate than conventional 2D mammography,” says radiologist , a Yale Medicine breast imaging expert.
 “It improves interpretation of mammograms and will likely entirely replace conventional 2D mammograms in the future.”